 We can guarantee that the results will stay relevant.
 Not as relevant as before but people won’t go using Bing anyway.

-This news sparked a huge negative feedback from the users who criticized Google for being greedy which is not considered to be a nice move in Internet-culture.
+This news sparked a huge negative feedback from the users who criticized Google.
+Filling the page with only ads is not considered to be a nice move in Internet-culture.

 The end of the SEO industry

 Google has been continuously fighting Search Engine Optimization, always changing their ranking algorithms and even penalizing sites using SEO strategies abusing their guidelines.

 I hope the message is clear now: Website owners should pay us for good rankings, not SEO agencies!
 [Laughs] Now with the new upgrade we’ll kill them all.

 Fighting Ad Blockers

 As webmasters aim for maximizing their profits ads are becoming increasingly intrusive.
 Website visitors started to fight against them blocking all ads, including Google Ads.